 Many times, Windows users need to edit the Windows Registry, to either fix a problem or tweak their system.
-If you know the full path of to the registry key, things become easier, since you can easily navigate to it, by expanding the tree.
+If you know the full path of the registry key, things become easier, since you can easily navigate to it, by expanding the tree.
 But this does take some time and an easier way would be to simply search for and jump to the registry key.
 You can search Windows Registry values, keys, data, settings using Regedit’s Find box or you can use a feature-rich, yet free Registry Finder or RegScanner software.

-Search Windows Registry
+How to search Windows Registry

 The Find box will let you search for items in the Windows Registry, and this includes Keys, Values, and Data.
 You can also set it to match whole strings only.
 Hitting the F3 key will take you to all the found searches, one after the other.

 While the Search function in Regedit is pretty basic, if you are looking for more, you can have a look at the following free registry finder tools:

 RegScanner is a free registry finder and scanner software that allows you to scan the Registry, find the desired Registry values and display them in a single list.
 Double-clicking on the desired Registry item from the list will make you jump to that item instantly.
 The tool also lets you export the found Registry values into a .reg file.

 RegScanner has a useful feature that lets you jump directly to an item from the path copied to your clipboard.
 If you have copied a registry path from say, a Notepad, then if open RegScnner and from the File menu select Open Clipboard Text In Regedit – or simply press F7, and it will open Regedit and directly navigate to the copied key.

 Read: How to directly jump to any Registry key.